Quexint/Assignment-Driven-Learning/[MOOC][StanfordOnline][Stanford] CS143 Compilers by Alex Aiken/Readme.md

 - Course: [**Stanford Online Compilers (self-paced)**](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/courseware)
   - The course is Stanford CS143 Compilers, **Spring 2014**.
 The course in the latest season ([Spring, 2016](http://web.stanford.edu/class/cs143/)) is not open for non-enrolling students.
 But you can access some useful materials.
   - You can eroll in the course at [Coursera](https://www.coursera.org/course/compilers), too.
-  - If you get stuck, you can find more discussion posts in the coursera than in Stanford Online.
+  - If you get stuck, you can find more discussion posts in Coursera than in Stanford Online.
 - Fee: **Free**
 - Approx. **?
 Months**
 - Prerequisites: **C++ or Java Experience**